-What kind of wood do you use to make longbow?
+What kind of wood do you use to make a longbow?

 What is the best tree to make a longbow out of?

-Longbow keeps a significant contribution to change the nature of war as well as the history.
-With the invention of the longbow, people learn to hunt animal from a distance to collect their food, protect them from fierce animals and ill motive peoples which help them to travel to today’s modern edge.
+Longbow keeps a significant contribution to change the nature of war as well as history.
+With the invention of the longbow, people learn to hunt animals from a distance to collect their food, protect them from fierce animals, and ill motive peoples, which help them to travel to today’s modern edge.
 As touches a longbow, it flows those images in front of our eyes.

 Though there are limitations of using a longbow and Olympic doesn’t allow it as a competition bow, people who love heritage can use longbow for their mental satisfaction and enjoyment.
-Because of its forgiving nature and straightforward way of arrows longbow is an excellent weapon for hunting game too.
+Because of its forgiving nature and straightforward way of arrows, a longbow is an excellent weapon for hunting too.

 Regarding budget, a longbow is cheaper than many other bows in the market.
 For a traditional look, it holds its popularity among old and young archers too.
 So, you can keep a longbow at your collection without any hesitation.